Dasharo/docs/docs/guides/odroid-assembly-guide.md

     > Do not interrupt the flashing procedure in any way (especially by changing connections).
 It may cause hardware damage!

-1. If the reading was successful, the output from the command above should contain the phrase `Verifying flash...
+1. If the writing was successful, the output from the command above should contain the phrase `Verifying flash...
 VERIFIED`.

 ### USB devices